Insight-Services-APAC/azure-identity-and-access-powershell/azure/adc/README.md

 }
 ```

-## Setting the ImmutableId to the MSConsistencyGuid
+## Setting the ImmutableId to the ConsistencyGuid
 ```powershell
 Set-ADUser –UserPrincipalName $Upn -Replace @{'mS-DS-ConsistencyGuid' = [GUID]$ConsistencyGuid }
 ```